MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 Because failure codeunits are designed for error situations, expect for a selected few, almost all exceptions while running failure codeunits are retriable.
 It doesn't matter if you're using [!INCLUDE[prod_short](includes/prod_short.md)] online or on-premises.
 Even with on-premises, you can't specify retriable exceptions, like you can for main codeunits.

-### AL methods that throw non-retriable exceptions in background sessions
+### AL methods that throw nonretriable exceptions in background sessions

-When running codeunits as scheduled tasks, you must make sure that the AL code does not assume the ability to interact with a user through the UI.
+When running codeunits as scheduled tasks, you must make sure that the AL code doesn't assume the ability to interact with a user through the UI.
 You can use the [GuiAllowed Method](../developer/methods-auto/system/system-guiallowed-method.md) to suppress UI interactions.

 [!INCLUDE[callback_exception_no_ui_note](../includes/include-callback-exception-no-ui-note.md)]